 First, any advisor should have significant experience assisting clients with the adoption of new technology with the advisor gathering information in order to make recommendations on customizations and field usage.
 Advanced and up-to-date security measures should also be present in order to safeguard valuable data.

-Most importantly, I can take a vacation, a sick day, or work remote in the event of a snowstorm or natural disaster because data, filings and due dates are readily accessible from my home internet connection, as well as to my colleague who wants peace of mind that they are able to “cover” my absence without the concern of non-compliance for a missing due date.
+Most importantly, pre-COVID I could take a vacation day, a sick day, or work remote in the event of a snowstorm or natural disaster because data, filings, and due dates are readily accessible from any internet connection, as well as to my colleague who wants peace of mind that they are able to “cover” my absence without the concern of non-compliance for a missing due date.

-With that kind of support and expertise on hand, the entity management champion can be confident that their organization’s data remains accurate, safe and accessible to everyone who needs it.
+With that kind of support and expertise on hand, the entity management champion's contributions to achieving organizational process improvement will be realized for years to come and they can be confident that their organization’s data remains accurate, safe, and accessible to everyone who needs it.